GiuseppeSoriano/SEAI_Project/Report/Documentation.md

 ### NSGA-II

-The NSGA-II implementation provided by the instructor was used without modification.
+The NSGA-II implementation provided by the instructor was used without conceptual modification.
 This version follows the canonical structure proposed by Deb et al. (2002), with the following components:

 - **Fast Non-Dominated Sorting**: Used to classify the population into Pareto fronts.
 - **Crowding Distance**: Used to ensure diversity within each front.